nedim-bajric/nedim-bajric/README.md

 <h3 align="center">A passionate software developer from Bosnia and Herzegovina</h3>

 <p>
-I am a Software Engineering student at the Polytechnic Faculty of the University of Zenica and a Software developer with over a two year of experience.
+I am ungraduated software engineer with over a two year of experience.
 </br>
 I am experienced in developing web applications using JavaScript / Typescript.
 My favorite tool that I am using is NextJS.
 Also, I have experience with NodeJS with Express / Nest.
-Most of the time I spent developing business applications, but also I worked on the modern animated design and created applications that are not everyday and boring.
 </br>

 I aim to always provide reliable, consistent, and HIGH-LEVEL solutions.
 I am looking forward to working together!</p>